painless-software/django-probes/README.rst

 :--database:
     which database of ``settings.DATABASES`` to wait for, default: ``default`` :--command, -c:
-    execute this Django command when the database is ready.
+    execute this Django management command when the database is ready.
-    This option can be used multiple times: ``wait_for_database -c 'migrate' -c 'runserver --skip-checks'``
+    This option can be used multiple times, e.g. ``wait_for_database -c 'migrate' -c 'runserver --skip-checks'``